inivekin/abosa/abosa.typ

 #image("img/st-damocles-the-shephard.png",width: 100%, height: 100%, fit: "contain")
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 0)[```none
-Crystalline vines with latticed lines at briefest reef follow my feet, refracting shines in eyes of mine, to buck and birl me to stone seat.
+On briefest reef, I'm thrown off feet by crystalline and latticed vine, it bucks and birls me to stone seat, refracting shines in eyes of mine.
-I'm sullen to see far sea drift extends the current observing,
+With standup sight seeing sea drift extending current observing,
 I lay my head to never lift
 and hope for rest I'm deserving.
 And staring at both ailing suns,